cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 {{% pageinfo %}}

-This guide is designed to help organizations transition from our native **Jira Cloud** integration to our much more powerful [**Integration Builder**](/integrations/integrationbuilder/).
+This guide is designed to help organizations transition from our native **Jira Cloud** integration to our highly customizable [**Integration Builder**](/integrations/integrationbuilder/).

 > ⚠️ This migration guide is not applicable if your organization uses **Jira Server** or **Jira Data Center**.

 > ⚠️ The Integration Builder is currently in Open Beta status.
-We do not recommend that all customers migrate to the Integration Builder at this time.
+We do not recommend that all users migrate to the Integration Builder at this time.
 We recommend that you migrate to the Integration Builder if our current generally-available Jira integration does not meet your needs.

 {{% /pageinfo %}}

 ## Overview

-The document offers detailed, step-by-step instructions on utilizing **Integration Builder** recipes to establish synchronization between a Cobalt pentest finding and a Jira issue.
+This document offers detailed, step-by-step instructions on utilizing **Integration Builder** recipes to establish synchronization between a Cobalt pentest finding and a Jira issue.
 The level of automation in your workflow is directly related to the number of recipes you configure to tailor the behavior to your specific requirements.

-We've added a variety of pre-built recipes to the Integration Builder's library to facilitate seamless bidirectional synchronization between your Jira Cloud and the Cobalt Platform.
-Depending on your workflow, you can choose to configure and use a subset of these recipes.
-The recipes are categorized into three groups:
+We've added a variety of pre-built recipe templates to the Integration Builder's library to facilitate seamless bidirectional synchronization between your Jira Cloud instance and the Cobalt Platform.
+Depending on your workflow, you can choose to configure and use a subset of these recipe templates.
+The recipe templates are categorized into three groups:

 1. [Push finding from the Cobalt Platform to Jira Cloud](#push-finding-from-the-cobalt-platform-to-jira-cloud)
 1. [Update the Cobalt Platform from Jira Cloud](#update-the-cobalt-platform-from-jira-cloud)